runtimeverification/casper-proofs/README.md

 Block models:

-This file defines a more detailed blockchain model, where checkpoint blocks may include a set of votes.
+This file defines a more detailed blockchain model, where checkpoint blocks may include a set of votes:

 - [Blockforest.v](Core/Blockforest.v): definitions and utility lemmas related to block trees and blockchains

-These files instantiate the Accoutable Safety theorem against some of the models above.
+These files instantiate the Accoutable Safety theorem against some of the models above:

 - [ValidatorBlockforest.v](Core/ValidatorBlockforest.v): instantiation of all assumptions in abstract safety model for block trees
 - [TransitionSystemSpec.v](Core/TransitionSystemSpec.v): simple transition system with validator-attested blocks with instantiated accountable safety